What to Do About Charlottesville

 Update Sunday, August 13: There are GoFundMe accounts set up for the family of Heather Heyer, murdered by a white domestic terrorist yesterday, and Deandre Harris, whose skull was cracked open by white domestic terrorists yesterday in a parking garage right next to the Charlottesville Police Station.
 You can read more about Deandre in an interview with Yesha Callahan of The Root right here.

-From last night, here’s a thread I wrote on Twitter (warning: contains grown-up language for grown-up minds) about white Americans’ responsibility to engage with and educate one another, even those we don’t want to claim as “our own.”
+I wrote a thread on Twitter about white Americans’ responsibility to engage with and educate one another, even those we don’t want to claim as “our own.”
 Because those white terrorists who marched on Charlottesville — some of them beating and one even murdering those who disagreed with them — are not imaginary monsters from another dimension.
 And they’re not all white men.
 There were a few white women among them, and more white women back home supporting, enabling, or approving.
 It’s tempting to imagine Charlottesville to be some wild aberration in American history, but it is not.

 I’m not an expert.
 I really don’t know as much history as I should.
 I know even as I work on myself I still have my ignorance and prejudice too about various things.
 I certainly walk with a lot of unearned privilege that protects me from experiences of certain types of pain.
 I say all this so you know I’m not preaching, “Well, I read all the books and went to all the marches and by the way did you see my Instagram selfie of me looking adorable holding a sign?
 I worked on my makeup.”

-But this thread doesn’t talk about guilt (we don’t have time for guilt, which is often a useless emotion and which wastes time when folks are dying in the street and being beaten right next door to the police.)
-It talks about personal responsibility.
-I wrote it because I know I have a lot of white followers who are figuring this stuff out privately, and it might help to see somebody else awkwardly try to figure it out publicly.
-It’s not eloquent and I’m sure I make some mistakes, but it’s an honest attempt to talk about stuff we’re often taught to sweep under the rug.
-And if you read it and think I sound stupid in spots, which I very well may, use that and go, “Okay I’m gonna be smarter than her.”
+We don’t have time for guilt, which is often a useless emotion and which wastes time when folks are dying in the street and being beaten right next door to the police.
+We have time for personal responsibility.
+I know I have a lot of white followers who are figuring this stuff out privately, and it might help to see somebody else awkwardly try to figure it out publicly.
+I’m not often eloquent and I make some mistakes, but I do make an honest attempt to talk about stuff we’re often taught to sweep under the rug.
+And if you read things I write and think I sound stupid in spots, which I very well may, use that and go, “Okay I’m gonna be smarter than her.”

 A lot of us, even those of us who consider ourselves pretty with-it and aware citizens of the modern enlightened world, are still waking up belatedly to stuff our friends of color (and family members of color and coworkers of color and strangers of color) have known forever because they’ve lived it.
-This is why I say in this thread (in more vivid language) that it’s a little precious to be surprised by what happened in Charlottesville.
+It’s a little precious to be surprised by what happened in Charlottesville.
 We wouldn’t be “shocked” if these kinds of stories were part of our own family’s heritage of experience.
 So it’s time to listen and learn and act.

 I believe in the Superhero Sidekick theory of helping, which is to say that if you’re trying to ally yourself with the interests of an oppressed group of which you are not a part, you pull a Robin, not a Batman.
 You’re not the star of the show, so you don’t direct the mission.
 You listen, you learn, you assist.
 You definitely don’t lounge around and wait for the superhero to do all the work and then take all the credit.
 You also don’t throw up your hands and wail, “WHAT WILL WE EVER DOOOOOOO?
 THIS IS HOPELESS!” when Batman is right there going, “Um, Robin?
 There’s like ten things you could do today that would help everybody out.
 You listening?”